5 Best Mushrooms for Gut Health and Digestion

 This tasty performance drink was designed to get the best out of adaptogenic mushrooms and ingredients and add them to your diet easily.
 Basically, it can help you supercharge your brain and aid you in different wellness areas, from helping your gut biome to getting you a much-needed energy boost.

 This drink comes in two delicious flavors: Pink Lemonade and Tropical Punch.
 They come in a 20-serving tin that can be reused and will keep your powdered drink away from light and humidity.
-TUNE IN has a low caffeine and low-calorie formula with only 30 calories per scoop.
+TUNE IN has a low-calorie and caffeine-free formula, so anyone can enjoy it!

 This and the nootropic and adaptogen formula that includes cordyceps, lion’s mane, ashwagandha, Rhodia rosea, vitamin B1, TeaCrine, and BioPerine, you’ll be getting all the necessary superfoods and nutrients to jumpstart your day.